 In addition, we are in the process of completing development of our self-designed automated assembly line for our power optimizers at one of our third-party manufacturing sites in an effort to reduce manufacturing costs and continue to increase product reliability.
 We have designed and are responsible for funding all of the capital expenses associated with this automated assembly line.
-We expect to invest in additional automated assembly lines in the future, and we will own and be responsible for funding all of the capital expenses incurred in conjuction with such automated assembly lines.
-The current and expected capital expenses associated with these automated assembly lines are not significant and will be funded out of our cash flows.
+We expect to invest in additional automated assembly lines in the future, and we will own and be responsible for funding all of the capital expenses associated with these automated assembly lines are not significant and will be funded out of our cash flows.